EricaJoy/techdiversity/diversityinclusionpostmortem.md

 ### Where we got lucky

-* Numbers have stayed flat instead of dropping, indicating that for some reason, people still want to come to the tech industry
+* Numbers have stayed flat instead of dropping for women, indicating that for some reason, people still want to come to the tech industry
 * Despite lack of improvement, people still want to work on this.
 * Many companies have avoided Uber style public tire fires, despite being equally problematic.